 Instead of telling tales of awful fermented shark, then tell the tale of the delicious, juicy, chicken-flavoured cod's head that's one of the main dishes at Matur og Drykkur (Food and Drink).
 For starters you can have some crispy seaweed or trout smoked with sheep dung.
 Wash it down with a cocktail mixed with freshly picked Icelandic herbs.

 Don't be put off by the somewhat odd descriptions on the menu, this restaurant gives Icelandic traditional food a whole new meaning with its tasty and inventive twists.
-Vegetarian options available (you can do a whole 8 course vegetarian menu even!)
+Vegetarian options are available; you can even enjoy a whole eight-course vegetarian menu.

 Matur og Drykkur can be found at Grandagarður 2, 101 Reykjavík.